 If the fracture heals fully, the pain will usually go away; if not there may be continued pain.
 You may require a DEXA scan if Osteoporosis is expected, to understand the level of your bone density and to see if you require medication to help.
 E.g. calcium supplements.

 Your Physiotherapist can work with you to design a bespoke management and home exercise programme to help manage your symptoms, improve your strength & function, and, improve your bone density in a progressive way.
+Regular re-assessment of your strength and function will help gauge your progress and can allow your Physio to make adjustments to your exercise plan.
+We provide ongoing advice and support so that you feel confident in managing your symptoms and can maintain your exercises to mitigate the chances of deterioration of your bone health and strength.

 NHS Osteoporosis – http://www.nhs.uk/Conditions/Osteoporosis/